-Samsung Galaxy S23 Ultra vs S22 Ultra: Rumoured differences
+Samsung Galaxy S23 Ultra vs S22 Ultra: What's the rumoured difference?

 The Samsung Galaxy S22 Ultra has a lovely 6.8-inch display that offers a Super AMOLED panel and a 3088 x 1440 resolution.
 It offers an adaptable refresh rate up to 120Hz and there's a peak brightness of 1750nits.

 The edges of the S22 Ultra's display are also curved, making for a lovely premium design.
-It's been rumoured the S23 Ultra could also see curved edges at the top and bottom of the display, differentiating it slightly from its predecessor, though that's not confirmed for now.
+It's been rumoured the S23 Ultra could also see curved edges at the top and bottom of the display, differentiating it slightly from its predecessor, though that's not confirmed for now and the most recent pictures suggest this won't be the case.

 Elsewhere, rumours suggest the S23 Ultra will also offer a 6.8-inch display with a 3088 x 1440 resolution and a 120Hz adaptable refresh rate.
 It is not yet clear if the peak brightness might increase to match that of the Apple iPhone 14 Pro, or if there might be some other changes compared to the 2022 flagship model from Samsung.